Kohei Kono

 Kohei Kono (河野公平, Kōno Kōhei) (born November 23, 1980) is a Japanese professional boxer.
-He is a two-time world champion, having held the WBA super-flyweight title twice between 2012 and 2016 with three successful defenses.He is Matsuzaka Generation.
+He is a two-time world champion, having held the WBA super-flyweight title twice between 2012 and 2016 with three successful defenses.

 Professional career

 Kono vs. Niita

 Kono made his professional debut at the Korakuen Hall in November 2000, losing on points to Toshiaki Niita.

 He had little amateur experience before his professional debut.
 However, Kono was able to win 17 of his first 20 pro bouts, steadily climbing up the rankings.

 Kono vs. Kikui

 Kono's first title fight would be for the Japanese super flyweight title against Teppei Kikui in February 2007.
 Kono won the fight and the national title by unanimous decision (98-93, 97-93, 97-94).

 Kono vs. Sonsona

 He then won the OPBF super flyweight title against Eden Sonsona by split decision (118-110, 115-113, 113-115).